amartinsec/BadBird-C2/README.md

     - wdigest-downgrade: Adds reg entry to force Wdigest credential caching.
 Wait for a new login then dump LSASS for cleartext creds
     - elevated: Checks for the AlwaysInstalledElevated reg key
     - mimikatz: Grabs Invoke-Mimikatz.ps1 (PowerSploit) from Github and executes it in memory
+    - back: Returns to the main BadBird shell
 - self-destruct \<hours>:
   - Kills the implant after x hours of last check-in with the C2 Server (default is 1 week)